cheind/IoT-Scopes/Readme.md

 ## Usage

-One way of using a scope is by recording events during a fixed time period after a trigger condition is met.
+Use a scope to record digital events during a fixed time period after a trigger condition is met.

 Include the library and configure a new scope.